Borrow Undergraduate Loans

 When considering alternative loans, you should also a review the Federal Parent PLUS Loan option.

-Before borrowing, view each lender's website and review their benefits.
+Before borrowing, view each lender's terms and review their benefits.
 You may compare lender interest rates, benefits, fees, and terms by visiting ELM Select.
 ELM Select is hosted and maintained by ELM Resources to help students and parents choose the educational lender of their choice.

 Fair Lending Practices - Code of Conduct